Strauss-Kahn in preliminary civil case deal with maid

 Le Monde reported that Strauss-Kahn planned to take out a bank loan for $3 million and would be lent the other $3 million by his wife Anne Sinclair, despite the fact the couple separated in the summer and now live on different sides of Paris.

-Lawyers for Strauss-Kahn and Diallo based in Paris would not confirm whether a deal had been agreed and lawyers in New York did not immediately respond to requests made on Thursday evening.
+Lawyers for Strauss-Kahn and Diallo based in Paris declined to comment on the case and lawyers in New York did not immediately respond to requests made on Thursday evening.

-"Neither Dominique Strauss-Kahn nor his lawyers will comment on proceedings in the United States.
-That said, however, they strenuously deny the erroneous and fanciful information relayed by Le Monde," said a statement from Strauss-Kahn's Paris legal defence team.

 The New York Times, which first reported the development, also said the pair would appear before a judge in New York next week.
 It said the settlement sum could not be determined.